ourbodiesourdata/ourbodiesourdata.github.io/README.md

 <a href="https://www.ipums.org/">IPUMS</a>
--	Decennial Census, 1 year American Community Survey, 5 year American Community Survey, Current Population Survey, and more o	NOTE: smallest geography is PUMA, census tract and block group not available
+-	Decennial Census, 1 year American Community Survey, 5 year American Community Survey, Current Population Survey, and more
+-	NOTE: smallest geography is PUMA, census tract and block group not available
 -	Hosted by University of Minnesota

 <a href="https://www.icpsr.umich.edu/web/pages/index.html">ICPSR</a>